SomedudeX/mpeg-convert/README.md

   ./App/mpeg-convert.py --help
   ```

-You may need to `sudo chmod +x` the script in order to run it.
+You may need to add execution privileges to the script by `sudo chmod +x` in order to execute it.
 Additionally, if you would like to run this script from anywhere in the terminal, you can add the script's path to your environment's `$PATH` variable.

 > [!WARNING]
-> The manual installation instructions are designed for POSIX-compliant shells found in most macOS and Linux distros and are not tested for Windows.
+> The manual installation instructions are designed for POSIX-compliant shells (Linux/macOS) and are not tested for Windows.

 ## Customizing

-You can further customize the script by changing the questions variable `VIDEO_OPTIONS` and `AUDIO_OPTIONS` in mpeg-convert.py to your liking.
+You can further customize the script by changing the questions variable `VIDEO_OPTIONS`<sup>[3](https://github.com/SomedudeX/MPEG-Convert/blob/main/App/mpeg-convert.py#L35)</sup> and `AUDIO_OPTIONS`<sup>[4](https://github.com/SomedudeX/MPEG-Convert/blob/main/App/mpeg-convert.py#L90)</sup> in mpeg-convert.py to your liking.

 The two variables represents the list of questions asked during video options and audio options sections of the script respectively.
 The properties of each question is represented as a dictionary in python, and will be shown to the user in order.
 The dictionaries' format is shown below: